 During 2012/13, the Council fulfilled its commitment to employ Apprentices and had two young people engaged under this scheme.
-They were paid at the average pay rate for Apprentices which is £170 per week.
-Both apprentices secured fixed term posts within the Council.
+Both apprentices secured employment within the Council.
 In 2014/15 two more Apprentices were recruited.
-There are currently four apprentices within the authority and options are being explored to increase this intake.
+There are currently three apprentices within the authority and funding has been agreed to support the recruitment of up to 8 more apprentices in supernumerary posts.